ychibout/ripe_atlas_project/README.md

 > db.probes.find()
 ```

-Every 20 seconds (customizable), the python programm browse the database to check breakdowns first by countries, and in a second time, by probes owned by each controller.
+Every 20 seconds (customizable), the python program browse the database to check breakdowns first by countries, and in a second time, by probes owned by each controller.
 These results are displayed in the terminal screen, but can be saved in a file just by a redirection :

 ```
 $ python3 main/mapcreator.py > out
 ```

-Finally, the programm will create a map in the folder ./main (output.html) and places all markers related to probes in the database.
+Finally, the program will create a map in the folder ./main (output.html) and places all markers related to probes in the database.
 This display could be filter by ASN, controller or country code.
 The freshing rate is 20 seconds (customizable).

 Before recalling program, make sure that the database is empty.
 If it is not, these commands will fix the situation :